The author had a child who pole-vaulted. Now they wish to pass on their knowledge.

 Talk to Your High School Pole Vaulting Coach

-As with any extracurricular activity that your high school student participates in, there is an initial cash outlay that will be required.
+As with any extracurricular activity that your high school student participates in, an initial cash outlay will be required.
 Shop around and see if you can find any used or pre-owned equipment that can make the investment a little less expensive.
-Talk to the track and field coach to see if he can suggest any other ways to make your high school pole vaulting experience any easier and more cost-effective.
+Talk to the track and field coach to see if he can suggest other ways to make your high school pole vaulting experience easier and more cost-effective.

 Have fun, and remember, the sky’s the limit in terms of fun and cost, so be warned!

 In The Doghouse (author) from California on August 27, 2009: